Pe8er/asphyxiation-by-oxygen-hands/_posts/2025-01-02-Homelab-1-Misc-Setup.md

 toc: true
 ---

-An assortments of commands and steps I went through when setting up my Pi *homelab*.
+An assortments of steps I went through when setting up my Pi.

 <!--more-->